thexmanxyz/Logo-Image-Hover-Gantry/README.md

 * Gantry Templating Framework and Theme

 ## Download
 Choose the correct download for your target platform.
-Joomla Plugin System supported for all Gantry themes globally and locally for Helium or Hydrogen.
+The Joomla Plugin System is supported for all Gantry themes globally or locally for the templates Helium and Hydrogen.
 The latest Particle version is **v1.1.2**.
 ___
 **Default Particle:**
 [English](https://github.com/thexmanxyz/Logo-Image-Hover-Gantry/releases/download/v1.1.2/lih.particle.only.EN.v1.1.2.zip) / [German](https://github.com/thexmanxyz/Logo-Image-Hover-Gantry/releases/download/v1.1.2/lih.particle.only.DE.v1.1.2.zip)